Western Montana

 NEED MORE INFO: Warm Springs Creek near Conner called "Flour Camp Creek" on the Lewis and Clark Expedition (1805).
 A possible military post or camp located northeast of Lincoln (date and location ?).

-Thanks to Jerome Grenz for additional information on Montana forts and posts.
+Thanks to Jerome Grenz for information on Montana forts and posts.

 QUESTIONS ?
 Please send any corrections and/or additions to this list to: